Shi-Ting-Lee/Dog_identification_CNN/README.md

 [image2]: ./images/vgg16_model.png "VGG-16 Model Layers"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

+#### Keys
+`CNN`, `Pytorch`, `VGG16`, `DeepLearning`

 ## Project Overview

 In this project, we will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, our algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
 Along with exploring state-of-the-art CNN models for classification and localization, we will make important design decisions about the user experience for our app.

 ## Project Instructions